A syndicated loan is a loan from a group of banks to a single borrower.

 - $5 billion as a five-year revolving credit facility

-Interest rates ranged from 1 to 1.37 percent over LIBOR, so they were variable-rate loans, and they had a maximum term of five years.
+Interest rates ranged from 1% to 1.37% over LIBOR, so they were variable-rate loans, and they had a maximum term of five years.
+However, the deal was quashed after President Trump signed an order prohibiting it because of national security concerns.